orchid00/R4da/installation.md

 * Once it's installed, open RStudio to make sure it works and there is no error messages.

 ### Mac
-*To use RStudio, you need to install both R and RStudio*
+*Please install R first and then RStudio*

 * Download R from CRAN and click on Download R for (Mac) OS X [https://cran.r-project.org/bin/macosx/](https://cran.r-project.org/bin/macosx/)
 * Select the .pkg file for the version of OS X that you have, and the file will download.